elibessen/regularize.scss/README.md

 # 🚀 Regularize.scss

 Regularize.scss is a SCSS reset stylesheet that eliminates inconsistent browser defaults while preserving essential usability and accessibility features.
-By seamlessly integrating Normalize.css and The New CSS Reset, it ensures a predictable, standardized styling baseline across all modern browsers.
-Say goodbye to unpredictable layouts and inconsistent form behaviors—Regularize.scss provides a solid foundation for any project.
+It ensures a predictable, standardized styling baseline across all modern browsers.
+Say goodbye to unpredictable layouts and inconsistent form behaviors — Regularize.scss provides a solid foundation for any project.

 ## 🎯 Why Regularize.scss?